London Metropolitan University2015 League Table Ranking 123

 - Extensive libraries including the recently refurbished Learning Centre, the specialist Trade Union Collection and formal and informal IT facilities throughout the buildings.

-- New facilities for the Faculty of Social Sciences and Humanities, including a newsroom, and exciting new areas within the Cass Faculty of Art, Architecture and Design.
+- New facilities for the Faculty of Social Sciences and Humanities, including a Journalism Newsroom and exciting new areas within the Cass Faculty of Art, Architecture and Design.

 - There are also sound and recording studios, a mock courtroom, a lighting laboratory with artificial sky and heliodon for architecture students and specialist studio and workshop facilities for art and design students.